Entry and exit

 Avoid public displays of affection, especially in rural areas.

-Homosexual activity isn't illegal but isn't widely accepted in Greek society.
+Homosexual activity isn't illegal but isn't widely accepted.

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.